 Embeddings play a vital role in making AI systems more effective.
 Here are some of the key reasons why they are so important:

 Embeddings work by creating a vectorized representation of data.
 These vectors are numerical arrays that encapsulate important information about the data they represent.
-Let’s break this down further:
+Let’s break this process down further:

 The process begins by taking a raw input, such as a word, an image, or even a graph of relationships between entities.